 For years now, the importance of strong internal communication has been increasing heralded as essential to business success.
 And then came 2020, with a global pandemic scattering workforces and isolating employees.
-Companies saw firsthand how new communication tools and strategies could enable them to reach their people with vital information under extraordinary conditions.
+Companies saw firsthand how a new internal communication strategy and tools could enable them to reach their people with vital information under extraordinary conditions.
 Doing so could be a literal matter of survival — for the business and its employees alike.

 Today, with coronavirus having accelerated the adoption of the digital workplace, it's certain that many employees will continue working from beyond the traditional office space.